raymondji/commitstack/README.md

 # git stack

-A minimal CLI that makes stacking branches natively in Git more ergonomic.
+A minimal CLI that makes natively stacking branches more ergonomic.
 Integrates with Gitlab MRs and Github PRs.

 Core usage:
+- `git checkout -b myfeature`: create branches the way you normally would
 - `git stack list`: list all stacks
 - `git stack branch`: list branches in the current stack, in order
 - `git stack push`: push branches in the current stack and open MRs/PRs